turingschool/backend_mod_1_prework/section2/reflection.md

 ### If Statements

 1. What is a conditional statement?
 Give three examples.
-  * if
-  * elsif
-  * else
+  A conditional statement is one where a situation is evaluated for whether it is true or not, and commonly includes instructions to follow based on the result.
+  * If it snows tonight, then I will have to shovel my stoop in the morning.
+  * If my paycheck clears soon, then I won't bounce my rent check.
+Otherwise (else), I will have to pay an overdraft charge.
+  * If I put too much sriracha on my dinner, then I will get a stomachache.

 1. Why might you want to use an if-statement?
-One way to think about it is if branching choices or inputs will lead to different outcomes.
+One way to think about it is if branching choices or inputs will lead to different desired outcomes (for which you want to produce those outcomes)>

 1. What is the Ruby syntax for an if statement?
 ```